LiDAR Point Cloud

 First, enter your search criteria (KML, coordinates, etc.).
 Next, select the checkbox for LiDAR in the data sets tab.
 Finally, click the results tab to see what LiDAR datasets are available.

-• Filter searches by time and set region of interests in a map by predefined areas and coordinates
+• Filter searches by time and set regions of interest in a map by predefined areas and coordinates.

 Also, USGS Earth Explorer sits on top of our 15 free satellite data sources, so it’s definitely worth your time to know it inside out.